Have you found yourself puzzled over the question: why are my cucumbers turning yellow?

 Naturally, the more sunlight the plants get, the more frequently they’ll need to be watered.
 Most areas do well with a twice-weekly watering frequency.

 Best practice is to wait until the soil is near dry to around 3-inches deep into the soil, then water early in the morning, ensuring the water reaches a depth of 3-inches at least.

 The reason you need to be an early waterer with cucumbers is because they detest standing water so by watering early in the morning, by midday when temperatures are increasing, it gives the plant the best chance to absorb nutrients while the higher temperatures contributes to drying out the soil faster.

 The most common cause contributing to cucumbers turning yellow is a lack of nitrogen.
 If yellow cucumbers are a consistent problem, this is a likely culprit.

 Ideal fertilizers are those with higher levels of nitrogen as opposed to a balanced fertilizer.
 If you’ve been using a 10-10-10 or similar fertilizer on your cucumbers, it is likely they’re lacking the nitrogen needed to thrive.

-For cucumbers affected by yellowing and stunted growth, that’s a sure-fire indication of nitrogen deficiency.
 The fix for this is use up to two tablespoons of 6-10-10 fertilizer per hill of plants when planting your cucumbers, then a top up of 33-0-0 ammonium nitrate mixed into the soil one week after the first flowers bloom and then again three weeks later.
 Be careful not to add too much fertilizer as that can prevent the plant from fruiting.